 \section{Introduction}

-Graph structured data are ubiquitous in real world, with prominent examples including social networks~\cite{DBLP:journals/tkde/LiaoHZC18}, molecular fingerprints~\cite{DBLP:conf/ijcai/ZhaoLHLZ21}, and recommender systems~\cite{DBLP:conf/sigir/WuWF0CLX21}.
-Graph convolutional networks (GCNs)~\cite{DBLP:conf/iclr/KipfW17}, a series of neural network models primarily developed for graph structured data, have met with great success in a variety of applications and domains~\cite{ogb}.
+Graph structured data are ubiquitous in real world, with prominent examples including financial networks~\cite{DBLP:conf/icdm/WangQL0JWFYZY19}, molecular fingerprints~\cite{DBLP:conf/ijcai/ZhaoLHLZ21}, and recommender systems~\cite{DBLP:conf/sigir/WuWF0CLX21}.
+Graph convolutional networks (GCNs)~\cite{DBLP:conf/iclr/KipfW17}, a series of neural network models primarily developed for graph structured data, have met with great success in a variety of applications and domains.
 This is mainly due to their great capacity in jointly leveraging information from both graph structure and node features.
 Over the past few years, research on GCNs has surged to become one of the hottest topics in deep learning community~\cite{dlgsurvey_tkde20}.

-Despite the success of GCNs in numerous graph-based machine learning tasks, \emph{e.g.}, link prediction and node classification, they still suffer from vulnerability to adversarial attacks.
-As shown in~\cite{DBLP:conf/kdd/ZugnerAG18,DBLP:conf/icml/BojchevskiG19,li2021adversarial}, slight perturbations on either node features or graph structure can lead to incorrect predictions of GCNs on specific nodes.
-This attack is also known as \emph{targeted attack}~\cite{DBLP:conf/kdd/ZugnerAG18}.
-Even worse,~\cite{gua} recently showed the possibility of misleading GCNs' classification on ``any'' target node by performing a \emph{node-agnostic, universal} adversarial perturbation.
+Despite the success of GCNs in numerous graph-based machine learning tasks, \textit{e.g.}, link prediction and node classification, they suffer seriously from vulnerability to adversarial attacks.
+As shown in~\cite{DBLP:conf/kdd/ZugnerAG18,li2021adversarial}, slight perturbations on either node features or graph structure can lead to incorrect predictions of GCNs on specific nodes.
+This attack is also known as \textit{targeted attack}~\cite{DBLP:conf/kdd/ZugnerAG18}.
+Even worse, \cite{gua} has recently shown the possibility of misleading GCNs' classification on ``any'' target node by performing a \textit{node-agnostic, universal} adversarial perturbation.